Rohan Mustafa: International career

-In January 2018, he was named as the captain of the United Arab Emirates' squad for the 2018 ICC World Cricket League Division Two tournament.
+In January 2018, he was named as the captain of the UAE squad for the 2018 ICC World Cricket League Division Two tournament.
 He was included in Emirati squad for the 2018 Cricket World Cup Qualifier tournament.
 During a crucial super six match between UAE and Zimbabwe during the 2018 World Cup Qualifier, he and Sean Williams were reprimanded for breaching Level 1 of the ICC Code of Conduct and were handed one demerit point each.

 In August 2018, he was named the captain of the United Arab Emirates' squad for the 2018 Asia Cup Qualifier tournament.
 In December 2018, he was named as the captain of the United Arab Emirates' team for the 2018 ACC Emerging Teams Asia Cup.
 Later the same month, he was one of three players to be given an eight-week ban from international cricket for breaching the Emirates Cricket Board's Player's Code of Conduct, after using Twitter to criticise the facilities in Karachi during the tournament.
 In January 2019, the Pakistan Cricket Board (PCB) had accepted apologies from all the cricketers involved.
 In March 2019, he returned to the UAE's squad following his suspension for their series against the United States.

 In September 2019, he was named in the United Arab Emirates' squad for the 2019 ICC T20 World Cup Qualifier tournament in the UAE.
 Ahead of the tournament, the International Cricket Council (ICC) named him as the key player in the UAE's squad.
 He was the leading wicket-taker for the UAE in the tournament, with eleven dismissals in eight matches.

 In December 2020, he was one of ten cricketers to be awarded with a year-long full-time contract by the Emirates Cricket Board.
 He became the first Emirati cricketer to be ranked inside the top ten ICC rankings in any format when he achieved his career best ranking of 7 in ICC T20I rankings for all-rounders in February 2022.